QA UDS Table 6A

 athenaCollector + athenaClinicals

-This is a topic that focuses on Uniform Data System (UDS) reporting.
-Use this topic to learn more about how to QA Table 6A.
+This topic focuses on Uniform Data System (UDS) reporting.
+Use this topic to learn more about how to QA Table 6A: Selected Diagnoses and Services Rendered.

-This table reports the number of UDS visits and unique patients per diagnosis or service rendered during the reporting year by medical, mental health, substance abuse, vision providers, and dental (please see the Dental related information in the UDS Guide to Success for more details).
+This table reports the number of UDS visits and unique patients per diagnosis or service rendered across medical, mental health, substance abuse, vision, and dental providers during the reporting year.
+Dental lines appear only if your dental system is integrated with athenaOne and the Practice Setting UDS Dental Integration is enabled.
+For more dental details, see the UDS Guide to Success.

 Note: The UDS Table 6A -Selected Diagnoses and Services Rendered report supports SNOMED codes.
 However, this does not apply to claim SNOMED codes because SNOMED codes are not entered directly onto claims.
 The logic for clinical encounters makes athenaOne only use the SNOMED codes that you specifically entered in the encounter.